invider/collider.jam/README.md

 let dy = 100

 function evo(dt) {
+    // dt(delta time) holds the time in seconds passed since the last update
-    // make the movement relative to the time passed x += dx * dt
+    // make the movement factored by the delta time x += dx * dt
     y += dy * dt
 }

 function draw() {
-    background('#101010') // color in hex RGB
     lineWidth(2)
     stroke(.12, .4, .5)   // color in float HSL
     circle(x, y, r)
 }
 ```

-Notice the background() function
-at the beginning of draw().
-Since we are moving the circle now,
-the background needs to be refilled
-to clean up the previous frame.

 The problem is that the circle disappears
 once it crossed the edge of the screen.